Introduction

 Feature Branch Workflow

-While it is technically OK to commit your changes directly to main
+While it is technically OK to commit your changes directly to main branch,

 and you may often find yourself doing so for some minor changes,